Blog > Simple, Yet Surprising Stress Management Tips and Techniques

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

-1. Breathe Slow and from the Belly
+1. Breathe Slowly from the Belly

-When you breathe deeply and from your belly, it triggers your body to engage with your parasympathetic nervous system and release stress.
+Science has long demonstrated the relationship between deep breathing and stress management.
+Breathing deeply and from your belly triggers your body to engage with your parasympathetic nervous system and release stress.
 Think of it like a “deactivate” button on a bomb.
-You’ll find yourself feeling calmer and in control with just a few deep breaths.
+You’ll feel calmer and in control with just a few deep breaths.

 2. Get a Thai Massage

-During a Thai massage, a professional moves your body through different poses in order to dramatically stretch and massage it.
-The result: intense relaxation of the muscles.
-Popular among athletes, Thai massages can also improve your circulation, range of motion, and energy levels.
+If you need help de-stressing your body, consider getting a Thai massage.
+During a Thai massage, a professional moves your body through different poses to dramatically stretch and massage it.
+The result: intense muscle relaxation.
+Popular among athletes, Thai massages can also improve circulation, range of motion, and energy levels.

 3. Spend Time in Nature